numb3rth30ry/Kubilius-Galton-Watson-Random-Model/README.md

 # Kubilius-Galton-Watson-Random-Model
-Computes the PMF (and moments) of the height of the tower factorization of integers.
+Computes statistics for the tower factorization of integers.